nion-software/nionswift/docs/user_interface.rst

 * Change the offset, scale, and units of the x axis (Channel).
 You can enter values as fractions, such as "1/2".

 * Change the coordinate system using the :guilabel:`Display` combo box.

-This also changes how the cursor position over a display item is shown in the Info panel.
-See :ref:`data-items` for more information.
+* The coordinate system selection affects how the cursor position is shown in the Info panel.
+See :ref:`data-items` for more information on coordinate systems.

 .. _Session Inspector Section: